taw00/manuscript-css/README.md

 *More detail can be found [here](#howto---in-more-detail)*

 1. Download this repository.
-2. Copy one of the templates from the [templates](./templates) folder that best matches your project—novel, short story, or poems—to a new [markdown](https://www.markdownguide.org/) file.
+2. Copy one of the [templates](./templates) that best matches your project—novel, short story, or poems—to a new [markdown](https://www.markdownguide.org/) file.
-   For example to "`mylastname-mystory.md`".
+   For example, perhaps `template-prose-short.md` to `mylastname-mystory.md`.
 3. Open that copied template in your favorite text editor and draft your novel, story, or poetry.
+A short story in this example.
-4. Export your work to PDF: "`mylastname-mystory.pdf`".
+4. Export your work to PDF.
+For example, `mylastname-mystory.pdf`.
    Note that the work is now in industry standard [short story](https://format.ms/story), [novel](https://format.ms/novel), or [poetry](https://format.ms/poetry) manuscript format.
 5. Submit your work for review by friends, family, and your critique group.
+6. Revise revise revise …
-6. Submit your work to publishers who accept manuscripts in PDF format.
+7. Submit your work to publishers who accept manuscripts in PDF format.
    <small>Note: Some publishers (and nearly all traditional book publishers)
    insist on your work being submitted in `.docx` format.
 For that, use this process until you are absolutely ready to submit to such a publisher and